Farhaanahmad2/ColorSnapper/README.md

 🛠 Tech Stack!

-Frontend-Styling: HTML, Tailwind CSS for a modern and responsive design.
+Frontend-Styling: HTML, CSS for a modern and responsive design.
 Chrome APIs: Leveraging the Chrome Extensions API for seamless integration.